ryancarneyy/basic_training/README.md

 IF YOU RUN INTO PROBLEMS AT ANY POINT IN YOUR INSTALLATION AND SETUP:

 1. Use the web to figure out what is wrong.
+There are many good guides online!
-2. Use the web some more (maybe youtube this time, if no AI could figure out your problem), you got it!
+2. Use the web some more (maybe youtube this time, or some AI to figure out your problem), you got it!

 - First, go to Node.js in your browser, then navigate to the Downloads tab